Sky Atlantic’s Tin Star

 In a cabin, Whitey and Anna stow away together.
 This is when he reveals to her the picture of him, her father, his mother together in that family photograph.
 The truth comes out.
 No telling how it’ll fracture things even further.

 At the cemetery, Frank takes shots at Jim who’s drinking by his son’s grave.
 A perfect fitting, if not grim irony in the setting.
 He doesn’t kill the Chief, both of them taking fire.
 Sending Frank into a random house, causing a scene.
 The London gangster doesn’t get far, Jim finds him in the driveway, wanting to know the full story.
 He’s gotta keep the guy alive to figure it out.

 That’s a story for next time.
 Good Jesus, I love this series.
 If you don’t, fine.
 The rest of us are strapped in, ready to roll.
-Characters are solid, some strong female characters specifically, and performed well by strong actresses.
+Characters are solid, great women specifically, and performed well by strong actresses.
 Roth and O’Reilly are two phenoms together, a perfect fictional married couple.

 “Fortunate Boy” comes next, and it’s our penultimate Season 1 episode.
 Get ready.